Władysław III of Poland: Childhood, 1424–1431

 Baptism of Władysław III (1425) at Wawel Cathedral in Kraków as imagined by Jan Matejko.

-Władysław was born in Kraków on 31 October 1424, the first-born son of Władysław II Jagiełło (his pagan name was Jogaila) and Sophia of Halshany, both of whom were Lithuanian in origin.
-His father was already an elderly man, having outlived three of his consorts, and the birth of a male successor was widely regarded as a miracle.
+Władysław III was born in Kraków on 31 October 1424, the first-born son of Władysław II Jagiełło (his pagan name was Jogaila) and Sophia of Halshany, both of whom were Lithuanian in origin.
+His father was already an elderly man, having outlived his first three wives, and the birth of a male successor was widely regarded as a miracle.
+Based on two possible dates for Władysław's conception, it appears his birth was either premature or postterm.

 He was baptised at Wawel Cathedral in mid-February 1425 by Wojciech Jastrzębiec, Bishop of Gniezno and Primate of Poland.
 It took place in the presence of Andrzej Łaskarz Laskary, Bishop of Poznań and Zbigniew Oleśnicki, Bishop of Kraków as well as statesmen and royal emissaries from the surrounding realms.
 The ceremony was unequivocally grandiose; the most probable day of the baptism is 18 February, though this continues to be contested by historians and various sources.

 In 1427, the Polish nobility initiated anti-Jagiellonian opposition and attempted to have Jogaila's sons declared illegitimate to the Polish throne as they possessed no blood relation to their Piast and Anjou predecessors.
 In the same year, Queen Sophia was accused of adultery, which aggravated the conflict.
-Despite the agreements signed between Jogaila and the magnates to ensure the succession for his sons, the opposing faction opted for Frederick II of Brandenburg, who was betrothed to Hedwig Jagiellon, Jogaila's daughter by his second wife.
+Despite the agreements signed between Jogaila and the magnates to ensure the succession for his sons, the opposing faction opted for Hedwig Jagiellon, Jogaila's daughter by his second wife, and her betrothed Frederick II of Brandenburg.
 However, the conspiracy was resolved by the death of the princess in December 1431, rumoured to have been poisoned by Sophia.